multi-build/multibuild/README.rst

 To use these scripts
 ********************

-* Make a repository for building wheels on travis-ci - e.g. https://github.com/MacPython/astropy-wheels - or in your case maybe ``https://github.com/your-org/your-project-wheels``;
+* Make a repository for building wheels on Travis CI - e.g. https://github.com/MacPython/astropy-wheels - or in your case maybe ``https://github.com/your-org/your-project-wheels``;